JASWIN-AI/JaswinTechSolutions/README.md

-# JASWIN Tech Solution Website
+# JASWIN AI Solution Website

 To publis website from local